tillkaeufer/DuCKLinG/README.md

 - preliminary: this can be used if your run just started and the posterior file has only one entry.
 It is a great way to check if the fit is doing what you want.
 - simple: this selects the median probable model on the multinest posterior and not the full posterior.
 The advantage is that you can run it without running any plotting routine before and before the fit is finished.
 The difference to preliminary is that this can be used when the posterior file has multiple entries already.
+- close: Closing the plots instead of showing them to the user.

-If you want to plot the molecular column densities, temperatures and radii this is possible with the follwoing function:
+If you want to plot the molecular column densities, temperatures and radii this is possible with the following function:

 > python plot_mol_conditions-input.py ./path/to/inputfile